winci-ai/winci-ai.github.io/_pages/about.md

 ## For more information
 <b>education experience:</b>
-> 2018-2022: Undergraduate of Beihang University.
+> 2018-2022: Undergraduate of Beijing University of Aeronautics and Astronautic (BUAA).
-> 2022-2025: Postgraduate of Beihang University.
+> 2022-2025: Postgraduate of Beijing University of Aeronautics and Astronautic (BUAA).

 The lab where I study and work is in D106, BUAA.